IIT (ISM) Dhanbad: Campus

 IIT (ISM) Dhanbad campus total campus size is around 444.98 acres, and with its main campus of size approximately 218 acres located in Sardar Patel Nagar of Dhanbad and 226.98 acres of upcoming campus in Nirsa, Dhanbad.
-The institute has around 8101 students with 3732 undergraduate studentes, 1951 postgraduate students, and 2418 doctoral students.
+The institute has around 10000 students with 3732 undergraduate studentes, 1951 postgraduate students, and 2418 doctoral students.

 Hostels

-The institute has 11 hostels which are all named around some precious stones like Diamond, Sapphire, Amber, Ruby, Opal, Jasper etc. Some of these hostels are as old as 94 years, and have capacities ranging from 400 to 2200 students.
+The institute has 11 hostels which are all named around some precious stones like Diamond, Sapphire, Amber, Ruby, Opal, Jasper, Aquamarine.
+Some of these hostels are as old as 94 years, and have capacities ranging from 400 to 2200 students.
 Four of them are for girls and remaining Seven for boys, both include one hostel each for international students.

 Hotspots

 The campus has various places where students like to spend their major portion of their time apart from taking classes in the lecture halls.